How To Set Up DCA On BONKbot

 It reduces emotional investing: DCA removes the pressure of trying to time the market.
 You're not constantly worried about buying at the peak, which can lead to impulsive decisions

-It averages out purchase price: By buying at different price points, you smooth out your average cost per coin.
+It averages out the purchase price: By buying at different price points, you smooth out your average cost per coin.
 This can be particularly advantageous if you're investing in a cryptocurrency that experiences significant price fluctuations

 It’s an easier entry point: DCA allows you to start investing with smaller amounts, making it more accessible for beginners.
 You don't need loads of money to get started, just allocate a small bit of your salary or surplus income each month to your DCA strategy